cypress1980/browser-automation-playwright/README.md

 # 🎭 Playwright Automation with JavaScript for LT Browser

-This repository demonstrates how to automate browser interactions using [Microsoft Playwright](https://playwright.dev/) with JavaScript, specifically targeting the [LT Browser](https://www.lambdatest.com/lt-browser) environment.
-It also integrates GitHub Actions for continuous test execution.
+This repository demonstrates how to automate browser interactions using [Microsoft Playwright](https://playwright.dev/) with JavaScript.

 ---